- Overview

 Calendar

-Why Choose Regis for Your Online MSN in WHNP?
+Why Choose Regis for Your Online WHNP Program?

 The online MSN is a virtual extension of our highly regarded on-campus program, one of the largest nurse practitioner programs in Massachusetts.
 The Regis School of Nursing was the first in New England to be designated a Center of Excellence in Nursing Education and is accredited by the Accreditation Council for Education in Nursing.